andrechristikan/ack-nestjs-boilerplate/docs/response.md

 # Response

 ## Prerequisites
-Before start you can read for better understanding
+Before start, you can read some docs for better understanding
 1. [structure_response][doc-structure-response]

+## Purpose
+Centralize response and force response to be structured

 ## Description

+> By default, `statusCode` will be the same as `httpStatus`.

 `Response decorator` / `@Response` is one of the main modules of this boilerplate and has rich features behind it.

-The main purpose of this decorator is to `centralize response and force response to be structured`.

-By default, `statusCode` will be the same as `httpStatus`.

 ## Params and Options